Jens Stoltenberg: Minister of Finance (1996–1997)

-In 1996, Thorbjørn Jagland became Prime Minister, and Stoltenberg became Minister of Finance.
-On 29 September 1997, Jagland resigned because of an ultimatum he had issued stating that the cabinet would resign should the party receive less than 36.9% of the popular vote.
+In 1996, Thorbjørn Jagland became prime minister, and Stoltenberg became Minister of Finance.
+On 29 September 1997, Jagland resigned because of an ultimatum he had issued stating that the cabinet would resign if the party received less than 36.9% of the popular vote.
 Labour only received 35.0%; true to his promise, Jagland resigned as a consequence of its 36.9 ultimatum, and power was transferred to the first cabinet of Kjell Magne Bondevik.
 After Jagland's resignation and while in parliamentary opposition, Stoltenberg served on the standing committee on Oil and Energy Affairs in the Storting.
-He became the Parliamentary Leader and Prime Minister candidate for the Labour Party in February 2000.
+He became the parliamentary leader and prime minister candidate for the Labour Party in February 2000.

 First term as Prime Minister (2000–2001)

 In 2000, the first cabinet of Bondevik resigned following an unsuccessful motion of confidence.
 Stoltenberg's first cabinet governed Norway from 17 March 2000 to 19 October 2001.
 Stoltenberg was the deputy leader of the Labour Party while Jagland was the party leader.
 Instead Jagland was given the post as Foreign Minister.
 Stoltenberg's first tenure as Prime Minister (2000–2001) was controversial within his own party, being responsible for reforms and modernisation of the welfare state that included partly privatising several key state-owned services and corporations.
 In the parliamentary election of 10 September 2001, the party suffered one of its worst results ever, winning only 24% of the vote.

 The 2001 election met with instability for the Labour Party.
 The Norwegian newspaper Dagbladet stated: "We are heading for a political earthquake when the votes are counted tonight, if we believe the opinion polls."
 In an interview with The Associated Press Jagland stated "It is unstable and unpredictable."
 After the election in 2001, Stoltenberg and his cabinet were forced to resign, with the Labour Party suffering from its worst election campaign results since 1924.
 With the 98% votes taken, the Labour Party only garnered 24%, falling from 35%.
 Jagland, the Labour Party leader, commented on the results saying, "We will have to make a decision about whether to continue in government after we know the full results".
 After the election Stoltenberg said, "What is clear is that this was a very bad election."

 Some analysts have pointed out that one of the causes for their loss was that with only one year in power until the next election, more time was spent initiating or trying to start reforms than telling the people why they had to be done.
 Such reforms included selling down in state-owned companies, re-organisation of health care and public hospitals and changes in sick pay.
-The changes made from the 2001 election to the 2005 election were described by Norwegian newspaper VG as an "extreme makeover."
+The changes made from the 2001 election to the 2005 election were described by Norwegian newspaper VG as an "extreme makeover".